drizopoulos/website/content/home/people.md

 The current composition of my research group:

-- **Pedro Manuel Miranda Afonso**: Pedro is a PhD student working on extensions of joint models for recurrent event data and spatial correlations with application in cystic fibrosis.

 - **Sara Baart**: Sara is a post-Doc student working on extending joint models in studies with special types of designs, and in particular in case-cohort designs.

+- **Anja Ruten-Budde**: Anja is a post-Doc student working on combinations of joint models with machine learning techniques.

-- **Nicole Erler**: Nicole is a post-Doc PhD student working on methods for analyzing longitudinal outcomes with missing baseline and time-varying covariates.
+- **Nicole Erler**: Nicole is a post-Doc student working on methods for analyzing longitudinal outcomes with missing baseline and time-varying covariates.
 She currently also writes an R package for implementing a full Bayesian anlysis in such settings under the sequential approach.
 More info on her GitHub page.
 [[GitHub](https://github.com/nerler)]
 [[twitter](https://twitter.com/n_erler)]

+- **Pedro Manuel Miranda Afonso**: Pedro is a PhD student working on extensions of joint models for recurrent event data and spatial correlations with application in cystic fibrosis.

 - **Aglina Lika**: Aglina is a PhD student working in developing methodology and software for Bayesian multivariate mixed effects models.